New IDEAS: Imaging Dementia—Evidence for Amyloid Scanning Study

 The New IDEAS study differs from the original study by:

 The New IDEAS study is a CMS Coverage with Evidence Development (CED) study and is designed to be analogous to routine care.
-Paying enrollees' out-of-pocket costs for an FDA-approved and clinically available procedure would not be consistent with routine care.

 The New IDEAS study will provide additional data to allow CMS to complete the CED cycle.
 This may result in Medicare coverage for a brain amyloid PET scan for all eligible Medicare beneficiaries.
 Once the CED cycle is complete, Medicare coverage, as in the New IDEAS Study, would continue to be subject to individuals’ benefits per their insurance plan(s).